-This is a historical example from NVIDA’s Q1 earnings in 2023 that my research team pulled before I revealed this strategy...
+This is a historical example from NVIDA’s Q1 earnings in 2023 that my research team pulled before I revealed this strategy last August...

+I love this because it’s probably the most famous profit surge in recent memory.

-And here we see AI-leader NVIDIA gap up immediately after their big earnings surprise...
+Here we see AI-leader NVIDIA gap up immediately after their big earnings surprise...